North Cork Junior A Football Championship

-The North Cork Junior A Football Championship (known for sponsorship reasons as the Synergy Fermoy Credit Union Junior Football Championship) is an annual Gaelic football competition organised by the Avondhu Board of the Gaelic Athletic Association since 1926 for junior Gaelic football teams in the northern part of Cork.
+The North Cork Junior A Football Championship (known for sponsorship reasons as the Synergy Fermoy Credit Union Junior A Football Championship) is an annual Gaelic football competition organised by the Avondhu Board of the Gaelic Athletic Association since 1926 for junior Gaelic football teams in the northern part of Cork.

 The series of games begin in April, with the championship culminating with the final in the autumn.
-The championship includes a knock-out stage and a "back door" for teams defeated in the first round.
+The championship includes a group stage and knockout stage.

-The North Cork Junior Championship is an integral part of the wider Cork Junior Football Championship.
+The North Cork Junior A Championship is an integral part of the wider Cork Junior A Football Championship.
 The winners and runners-up of the North Cork championship join their counterparts from the other seven divisions to contest the county championship.

-10 clubs currently participate in the North Cork Championship.
-The title has been won at least once by 17 different clubs.
+11 clubs currently participate in the North Cork Championship.
+The title has been won at least once by 18 different clubs.
 The all-time record-holders are Mitchelstown, who have won a total of 24 titles.

-Buttevant are the 2022 title-holders defeating Charleville by 1-09 to 1-08.
+Charleville are the title-holders, defeating Liscarroll Churchtown Gaels by 0–18 to 0–13 in the 2025 final.